 Over the last century there have been many mergers and in 2000 the largest retail society and the CWS merged to form the Co-operative Group, with 5.5 million members and sales of £13.7 billion.
 There are around 39 Co-op retailing societies as well as worker, housing and agricultural co-ops and credit unions.

-Sources on the Co-operative Movement in our collection.
+Resources about the Co-operative Movement in our collection

 We have an extensive collection of books on Robert Owen and histories of a wide range of Co-operative societies, as well as copies of William King's The Cooperator, published in the 1820s.